 - Low-income Families: Those families whose incomes do not exceed 80% of the median income for the area, as determined by the Secretary with adjustments for smaller and larger families.
 [1937 Act] - Manufactured Home: A manufactured structure that is built on a permanent chassis, is designed for use as a principal place of residence, and meets the HQS. - Manufactured Home Space: In manufactured home space rental: A space leased by an owner to a family.
-A manufactured home owned and occupied by the family is located on the space. - Medical Expenses: Medical expenses, including medical insurance premiums and, when applicable, discounts received under a Medicare-approved discount drug card, that are anticipated during the period for which annual income is computed, and that are not covered by insurance. - Mixed Family: A family whose members include those with citizenship or eligible immigration status and those without citizenship or eligible immigration status. - Moderate Rehabilitation Program: The Moderate Rehabilitation program was designed in 1978 to provide rental assistance for low income families.
-It was designed to be an expansion of the rental certificate program.
-The program was initially amended to permit moderate levels of rehabilitation to upgrade and preserve the nation's housing stock.
-It was repealed in 1991 and no new projects are authorized for development.
-Assistance is currently limited to properties previously rehabilitated pursuant to a Housing Assistance Payments (HAP) Contract between the owner and KCDC.

-Monthly Adjusted Income: One twelfth of adjusted income (see definition for adjusted income).

-Monthly Income: One twelfth of annual income.

-- Moving to Work: The Moving to Work (MTW) demonstration permits participating state and local housing agencies to obtain broad waivers of federal rules governing the public housing and Housing Choice Voucher programs so they can test alternative policies related to work and other areas. - National: A person who owes permanent allegiance to the United States, for example, as a result of birth in a United States territory or possession. - Near-elderly Family: A family whose head, co-head, spouse, or sole member, is a person who is at least 50 years of age but below the age of 62; or two or more persons, who are at least 50 years of age but below the age of 62, living together; or one or more persons who are at least 50 years of age but below the age of 62 living with one or more live-in aides.
+A manufactured home owned and occupied by the family is located on the space. - Medical Expenses: Medical expenses, including medical insurance premiums and, when applicable, discounts received under a Medicare-approved discount drug card, that are anticipated during the period for which annual income is computed, and that are not covered by insurance. - Mixed Family: A family whose members include those with citizenship or eligible immigration status and those without citizenship or eligible immigration status. - Monthly Adjusted Income: One twelfth of adjusted income (see definition for adjusted income). - Monthly Income: One twelfth of annual income. - Moving to Work: The Moving to Work (MTW) demonstration permits participating state and local housing agencies to obtain broad waivers of federal rules governing the public housing and Housing Choice Voucher programs so they can test alternative policies related to work and other areas. - National: A person who owes permanent allegiance to the United States, for example, as a result of birth in a United States territory or possession. - Near-elderly Family: A family whose head, co-head, spouse, or sole member, is a person who is at least 50 years of age but below the age of 62; or two or more persons, who are at least 50 years of age but below the age of 62, living together; or one or more persons who are at least 50 years of age but below the age of 62 living with one or more live-in aides.